wigggles/opentxs/scripts/smartcontracts/readme.txt

 CONSTRUCT SMART CONTRACT

-To create your own custom smart contracts from scratch, use the new utility script:  smartcontract.ot
+To create your own custom smart contracts from scratch, use the new smart contracts GUI screen in the Moneychanger desktop application.
+The script found in this folder, smartcontract.ot, is now old and is not recommended.

-It will give you a menu-based interface to create any smart contract you want.
+Moneychanger will give you a GUI interface to create any smart contract you want.
 You can also use it to view existing smart contracts, such as the escrow.otc template (found in the escrow folder.)

 ----------------------------------------------------------------------------